 In the U.S., homeschooling laws are established at the state level.
-Homeschooling requirements by state can vary widely in terms of registering a new homeschool, what records families must keep, what subjects are required, whether or not students must participate in standardized testing, etc. This page is provided as a tool for new homeschooling families to help you learn more about the homeschool laws and practices in the state where you live.
+Homeschooling requirements by state can vary widely in terms of registering a new homeschool, what records families must keep, what subjects are required, whether or not students must participate in standardized testing, etc. This page will help you learn more about the homeschool laws and practices in the state where you live.

 Getting Started With Homeschooling

 One of the most important tools in your “how to homeschool” toolbox should be Time4Learning’s Welcome to Homeschooling Guide for families.
 Written by multiple seasoned homeschoolers, this publication can serve as a supportive roadmap as you wade into this exciting territory.

 Here are some tips on how to start homeschooling: